-- Ability to demonstrate predictable, reliable, and timely attendance. - 2.
-Ability to follow written and verbal directions and to complete assigned tasks on schedule - 3.
+- 1. Ability to demonstrate predictable, reliable, and timely attendance. - 2.
+Ability to follow written and verbal directions and to complete assigned tasks on schedule

+- 5. Ability to see (near acuity) - 6.
+Ability to work in an atmosphere of moderate machine noise - 7.
+Ability to communicate with others in verbal and written form - 3.
 Ability to read, write and communicate in English and understand basic math. - 4.
-Ability to learn from directions, observations, and mistakes, and apply procedures using good judgment - 5.
-Ability to work independently or part of a team; ability to interact appropriately with others
+Ability to learn from directions, observations, and mistakes, and apply procedures using good judgment

-- Ability to work with supervision, receiving instructions/feedback, coaching/ counseling and/or action/discipline - Ability to cope with anger, fear, and hostility of others in a calm manner - 8.
+- 5. Ability to work independently or part of a team; ability to interact appropriately with others - 6.
+Ability to work with supervision, receiving instructions/feedback, coaching/ counseling and/or action/discipline - 7.
+Ability to cope with anger, fear, and hostility of others in a calm manner - 8.
 Ability to cope with moderate to high levels of stress - 9.
 Ability to cope with confrontation and frustration - 10.
 Ability to interpret a variety of instructions furnished in written, oral, and diagrammatic form - 11.
 Ability to assist with problem resolution - 12.
 Ability to demonstrate a high degree of patience - 13.
-Ability to work in areas that are close and crowded - Ability to plan, organize, and manage time and daily activities
+Ability to work in areas that are close and crowded

-- Ability to apply common sense understanding to carry out instructions furnished in both written and oral form. - 16.
+- 14. Ability to plan, organize, and manage time and daily activities - 15.
+Ability to apply common sense understanding to carry out instructions furnished in both written and oral form. - 16.
 Ability to tolerate moderate noise level - 17.
 Ability to perform repetitive tasks - 18.
 Ability to measure accurately - 19.
 Ability to work without close, direct supervision - 20.
 Ability to work on multiple tasks and priorities - 21.
 Ability to perform and complete tasks of relative complexity - 22.
 Ability to read and understand computer, related equipment, and software manuals